How to Stay On the Light Side of Website Submission

 If you want to stay ok with the search quality guidelines when submitting your website, URL or website pages to third-party listing or directory sites, you should be aware there are light and dark sides of content submission.
 Your SEO future depends on what side you will choose.

 Common sense recommendations on how to stay on the light side of website submission.

-The best mantra for a profound website submission process would be: Go an inch wide and a mile deep.
+The best mantra for a profound website submission strategy would be: Go an inch wide and a mile deep.

 Sitemap submission.
 If you want to speed up the discovery and indexation of all your website pages by search engines, start with generating and submitting an XML sitemap to the major search engines like Google, and Bing.